FDiCarmine/JavaBlackJack/README.md

 ![Screenshot 2025-04-20 141041](https://github.com/user-attachments/assets/19d99ef0-1d44-4352-bbbc-07eb4fc4b004)

+once you have this done,run the Launcher.java class

 *Why the Git LFS Files Are Corrupted if you download the zip from GitHub<*:

 *The files that were stored using Git LFS (Large File Storage) have become corrupted due to some issues with how the LFS system handles large binary files.